Florida Springs Day Trip Ideas

 Rainbow Springs

 Rainbow Springs has a polished, crowd-pleasing feel without losing the natural beauty that makes Florida springs special.
-The headsprings area is lovely for swimming, and the river is excellent for kayaking or tubing.
-It is one of the better picks if your group cannot agree on one activity.
+The headwaters area is lovely for swimming, and the river is excellent for kayaking or tubing.
+It is one of the better options if your group cannot agree on a single activity.

 The catch is that flexibility can mean more moving parts.
 If half your group wants to swim and half wants to paddle, make sure you understand access points and timing before you go.
 Good logistics are what keep this sort of day fun rather than chaotic.